Last Updated on 15th September 2020 by peppe8o

 It can be used both via browser or from apps available in all the main app stores (Google Play, App Store, etc).

 Besides the community version, it offers also Enterprise and Professional versions (including support and additional features).

 What We Need

-sudo apt-get update sudo apt-get upgrade
+sudo apt update sudo apt upgrade

 sudo apt install snapd sudo snap install core

 Install Rocket.Chat server with the simple command:

 sudo snap install rocketchat-server

-After installation end from terminal, please wait a while for Rocket.Chat to inizialize database and services.
+After installation end from the terminal, please wait a while for Rocket.Chat to initialize database and services.
 Take a cup of tea and after a few minutes you should be able to reach with your browser the address http://<<YOUR_RPI_IP_ADDRESS>>:3000 and you should see the following: